-Along with Grenache and Carignan, Syrah is one of the defining grapes of the Rhône as well as Priorat.
+Along with Grenache, Syrah is one of the defining grapes of the Rhône.
 Our vines face northeast, and we pick on the early side, at a slightly lower ripeness level than is typical.

 As a result, the fruit is lively and vibrant.
 We have been delighted by its brisk, spicy distinctiveness.
 Our Syrah has the structure to stand alone, but will also define and balance our blends.

 Our Carignan is head trained and sits at the highest point of our site.
 The larger clusters with fat berries produce a great blending component for our Roco’s Blend and Rosé.